humble-truthdevotee/humble-truthdevotee.github.io/math-teaching-techniques-2021-01-24.md

 **Assessment Test:** After one completes a unit, there will be an assessment test, which the student will have to pass to move on to the next unit.
 This ensures continuous motivation which is not possible when there is one test at the end of the year.
 As there are four tests for the current annual curriculum, the test maker can test the students on a wider variety of problems in a single assessment which is not possible when there is one annual assessment.

 - *Worksheets:* Each unit will have several worksheets, and each worksheet will introduce a concept to the student with text, (an) example(s) and problems based on that.
-[An example of a worksheet](https://academichub.ru/viewer/h4XDlT2uZMK65d6vX5BfJ0QVWAsztOmlqefBBDyhByAAAAFzZjI5uAAAAABhYy10cmFuc2Zvcm0vZjVlYmRkOTZmZjhjMDBiODBmMGQ0Y2UxY2EyOWQxMzA2MzgyYzVkMTBmNGMxNWFjNGZiYThhNzYxM2EwMDZlYS5qcGct-,2.O%201a.jpg?pt=L3Jlc291cmNlcy9rdW1vbi9tYXRoL08vQW5zd2VyJTIwQm9vayUyMCgyMDIwKSUyMCU1Qk5FVyU1RCUyMCU1QkZTJTVE).
+You can see an example of a worksheet by joining r/Kumon's discord server (whose invite link was given before) discord server.
 [The text written after [Sol.] will be absent in the student’s copy.]

 - *Writing new text material:* Write text material which assumes the absence of a lecture and thoroughly explains the concept, unlike a textbook.
 Reading text independently forces the student to think actively.
 IMO it is the best way to promote real-learning, unlike passive mediums like lectures/videos where information is fed into the student.